CamDavidsonPilon/lifelines/README.md

 ####Dependencies:

-The usual Python data stack: **numpy, scipy, pandas **[a modern version please]**, matplotlib (optional)**
+The usual Python data stack: **numpy, scipy, pandas **[a modern version please]**, matplotlib (optional).

 ## (Quick) Intro to *lifelines* and survival analysis

-**Work in progress (50%) **
+*Work in progress (75%)*

 If you are new to survival analysis, wondering why it is useful, or are interested in examples, I recommend running the `Tutorial and Examples.ipynb` notebook in a IPython notebook session.
-Alternatively, you can view it online [`here`](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).
+Alternatively, you can [view it online here](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).

 ## Documentation

-**Work in progress (80%) **
+*Work in progress (70%)*

 I've added documentation to a notebook, `Documentation.ipynb`, that adds detail to the classes, methods and data types.
-You can use the IPython notebook to view it, or view it [`online`](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Documentation.ipynb).
+You can use the IPython notebook to view it, or [view it online](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Documentation.ipynb).

 ### Enough talk - just show me the examples!

 These demonstrate some functionality.
-If you are unfamiliar with Survival Analysis, I would start [here](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).
+If you are unfamiliar with Survival Analysis, I would [start here](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).

 ### Generating artificial datasets